Ultra-luminous X-ray sources as super-critical propellers: Discussion and Conclusions

-The first discovered PULX M82 X-2 is known to show propeller episodes in the archival data \citep{tsy+16}.
-We find it necessary to emphasize that this is not exactly what we consider in this work, as the neutron star in this system has already slowed down and the spin-down power is no longer significant.
-Thus the object in its propeller stage, which is 40 times less luminous, does not appear to be an ULX.
+The first discovered PULX M82 X-2 is known to show bimodal luminosity behavior in the archival data \citep{tsy+16}.
+The authors interpret the low-luminosity stage as an evidence for the transition of the source to the propeller regime.
+We find it necessary to emphasize that this propeller stage is distinct from the early super-Eddington propeller phase we consider in this work, as the neutron star in this system has already slowed down to $P \sim 1$~s and the spindown power is no longer sufficient for making the object appear ultra-luminous in the observed late propeller stage.

-There are arguments that the galactic source SS~433 is a misaligned ULX \citep{kha16}.
-If this indeed is the case, then our argument would favour super-critical propeller models for this source as suggested by \citet{min+91} though with spherical flow rather than quasi-spherical \citep[see also]{beg83,beg84}.
-The recent photometric measurements indeed indicate to a mass consistent with the presence of neutron star in this system \citep{gor11,gor13}.

-A final note is about 4U~0142$+$61 which is identified as an anomalous X-ray pulsar (AXP) and hence is a magnetar.
-A supernova debris disc is detected in this system by \citet{wan+06} and likely around 1E~2259$+$586 \citep{kap+09} which also is an AXP.
-Such discs were proposed to exist around young pulsars \citep{mic81} at a time AXPs had not been identified.
-Later on they were proposed as an alternative to the magnetar picture \citep{cha+00,alp01} and as an ingredient of magnetars with strong magnetic fields in quadrupole \citep{eks03,ert03}.
-Whether the debris disc is now passive \citep{wan+06} or active \citep{ert+07} at the present time, it must have been highly active at its earliest stages with super-critical mass infall \citep{cha+00} passing through a super-critical propeller stage \citep{eks03,yan+12}.
-This implies that some fraction of ULX or ULS systems though not in binary systems could form super-critical propeller systems with the supernova fallback matter and form the progenitors of young enigmatic neutron stars.
-In fact a fallback disc model for ULX sources, assuming the accreting object is a black hole, was proposed by \citet{li03}.
-Though our argument does not exclude some ULX being stellar mass black holes accreting from fallback discs at a super-critical rate, very young neutron stars with fallback discs would be more common among the ULX/ULS population.
-If correct, than the heterogeneous class of ULXs may also involve a small fraction of super-critical propellers without a binary companion, propellering a one-time disc.
+A final note is about the anomalous X-ray pulsar (AXP) 4U~0142$+$61.
+A supernova fallback disk is detected in this system by \citet{wan+06} and likely around 1E~2259$+$586 \citep{kap+09}, which also is an AXP.
+Such disks were proposed to exist around young pulsars \citep{mic81} at a time when AXPs had not been identified.
+Later on they were proposed as an alternative to the magnetar picture \citep{cha+00,alp01} and as an ingredient of magnetars with strong magnetic fields in multipoles \citep{eks03,ert03}.
+Whether the detected disk is passive \citep{wan+06} or active, as is likely \citep{ert+07}, at the present time, it must have been highly active at its earliest stages with super-critical mass inflow passing through a super-critical propeller stage \citep{eks03,yan+12} and must have been as bright as an ULX/ULS system.
+This implies that some fraction of ULX or ULS systems though not in binary systems could form super-critical propeller systems with the supernova fallback disks and form the progenitors of AXPs and other classes of young neutron stars.